weewx/weewx/docs_src/weectl/extension.md

   --verbosity N         How much information to display {0-3}.
 ```

-#### --config
+### config

-The utility is pretty good about guessing where you configuration file.
-If it guesses wrong, use
+The utility is pretty good about guessing where the WeeWX configuration file
-this option.

-#### --dry-run
+is located.
+If it guesses wrong, use this option to specify the configuration
+file.

+### dry-run

-This option will show you what the installer intends to do, but won't actually do it.
+This option will show you what the installer would do, but will not actually

-#### --verbosity=N
+do it.

+### verbosity=N

-This option selects how much information to show you as the installation proceeds.
+This option selects how much information to show as the installation proceeds.

 ## Examples

-These examples exercise the installer.
+These examples illustrate how to use the extension installer.

-Do a dry run of installing an uploader for the Windy website, maximum verbosity:
+Do a dry run of installing an uploader for the Windy website, maximum
+verbosity:

 ``` shell
 % weectl extension install https://github.com/matthewwall/weewx-windy/archive/master.zip --dry-run --verbosity=3